|Monthly Tech-Tip |

--While alumina has a reputation of being super refractory, other pure oxides like CaO and MgO actually melt much higher!
+-While alumina has a reputation for being super refractory, other pure oxides like CaO and MgO actually melt much higher!
 But the difference is that when alumina particles are combined with those of other oxides it maintains its refractory character while the others interact and become fluxes.

 -Al2O3 controls the flow of the glaze melt, preventing it from running off the ware.
 It is thus called an intermediate oxide because it helps build strong chemical links between fluxes and SiO2.
 When Al2O3 bonds with SiO2 (via a shared oxygen atom) it becomes an integral part of the silicon matrix (and thereby does not affect the transparency of a glass).